 Your eligibility for accessing these and any other individualized accommodations is determined through the DPRC registration, disability verification and intake processes.
 Reasonable accommodations used by students representing a specific disability category (e.g., interpreting or captioning services for Deaf students, exacerbated symptom accommodations for students with chronic health or psychiatric conditions, etc.) can also be found within the specific disability categories listed on the Student Resources page.

 Ability to get up and move around

 This accommodation gives you the option to stand up and move around without disrupting others to alleviate disability symptoms during class and exams.
 Be sure and discuss your need for this accommodation with a DPRC specialist during your initial intake or a follow up appointment.

 The DPRC coordinates all site licenses for adaptive software supported by the university and maintains the Accessible Technology Commons (ATC) in the library.
-Go to the Adaptive Technology page to learn how to access adaptive software and hardware on campus, as well as related adaptive technology training services.
+Visit the Assistive Technology page to learn how to access assistive software and hardware on campus, as well as related assistive technology training services.